rob040/SmartEVSE-3/docs/configuration.md

 - **Sma-Sol B**: A momentary push button is used to switch between Smart and Solar modes.
 - **Sma-Sol S**: A toggle switch is used to switch between Smart and Solar modes.
 - **Grid Relay**: A relay from your energy provider is connected; when the relay is open, power usage is limited to 4.2kW (Energy Industry Act, par 14a).
-- **Custom B**: A momentary push button can be used for external integrations.
-- **Custom S**: A toggle switch can be used for external integrations.

 ## RCMON
 Residual Current Monitor (RCM14-03) plugged into connector P1.